Services

 Department - Organization: Environment and Climate Change Canada

 Description: CRIS is a new capacity-building initiative that connects local governments and communities with top climate experts.
 This free service (worth $20k+) aims to help municipalities across Canada integrate low-carbon resilience into their infrastructure projects, ensuring that they are better prepared to address the challenges of a changing climate.
-Experts include engineers, architects, planners, climate scientists, climate equity specialists with RP credential, LEED accreditation, ISI, Envision certification and more.
+Experts include engineers, architects, planners, climate scientists, climate equity specialists with RP credentials, LEED accreditation, ISI, Envision certification and more.
 Complete the online form (Takes 10 minutes).

 Eligibility: Local communities with a population of approximately 30,000 or less are eligible, including an Indigenous Governing Body or authority, or unincorporated communities within a regional district.